zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/My essays/Homework task.md

 - [x] Did you introduce the topic sentence for each part?
 - [ ] Is the grammar perfect?
 - [x] Did you avoid repeating words and phrases multiple times?
-- [x] Are the paragraphs distinctful?
+- [x] Are the 2 paragraphs distinctful?
 - [x] Did you have a clear position on the topic?
-- [x] Did you include the ideas that you use in the introduction (cohesion)
 - [ ] Is the first example good enough?
+- [x] Is the second example good enough?
+- [x] Does your examples make sense?
+- [x] Does your examples directly support your main points?
+- [x] Does your main match what you stated in the introduction?
+- [x] Does your explanation actually explain how your main point answers the question?

 ## Corrected version